enqueuer-land/enqueuer/README.md

                 toBeEqualTo: `enqueuermaniac`

 ##### object parser
 An object parser plugin enables you to read and parse files as you wish.
-Run `$ nqr -e [object-parser-name]` to check available ones.
+[This test example](https://github.com/enqueuer-land/enqueuer/blob/master/examples/file-placeholder.yml) demonstrates how to use it, Run `$ nqr -e [object-parser-name]` to check available ones:

+    parsers:
+    - yml, yaml
+    - json
+    - file
+    - csv

 [This one](https://github.com/enqueuer-land/enqueuer-plugin-xml-parser), for example, provides the ability to read xml files and inject their values like this:

     xmlContent: <<xml://path/to/xml/file.xml>>

 ##### asserter
-Getting tired of using assertions like this?

-    assertions:
-    -   expect: 123
-        toBeEqualTo: 123

-An asserter plugin provides you a nicely way to use different assertions:
+An asserter plugin provides you a nicely way to use different assertions than these built-in ones:

-    assertions:
-    -   assertThat: 123
-        is: 123

-Run `$ nqr -t [assertion-name]` to list available assertions.
+Run `$ nqr -t` to list available ones:

+    asserters:
+    -   expectToBeTruthy:           value expected to be true
+    -   expectToBeFalsy:            value expected to be falsy
+    -   expectToBeDefined:          stuff to be defined
+    -   expectToBeUndefined:        value expected to be undefined
+    -   expect:                     actual value (string | array)
+        toContain:                  element (char | object)
+    -   expect:                     actual value
+        toBeLessThanOrEqualTo:      expected value
+    -   expect:                     actual value
+        toBeLessThan:               expected value
+    -   expect:                     actual value
+        toBeGreaterThanOrEqualTo:   expected value
+    -   expect:                     actual value
+        toBeGreaterThan:            expected value
+    -   expect:                     actual value
+        toBeEqualTo:                expected value

 ##### report formatter
 A report formatter plugin gives you the ability to export enqueuer reports the way you want.
-Run `$ nqr -f [formatter-name]` to list available report formatters.
+Run `$ nqr -f [formatter-name]` to list available report formatters:

+    formatters:
+    - console, stdout
+    - json
+    - yml, yaml

+Consider looking at the example of [configuration file](https://github.com/enqueuer-land/enqueuer/blob/master/conf/config-example.yml) to see it in use.
 [This one](https://github.com/williamsdevaccount/enqueuer-plugin-xunit-report), for instance, generates xUnit like reports from enqueuer's output.